-Basil of Caesarea (329-379 AD) was a Greek Bishop in what is now Turkey.
-A thoughtful theologian, he was instrumental in the formation of the Nicene Creed.
-He fought a growing heresy, Arianism, that had found converts, including those in high positions of state.
-In the face of such a threat he showed courage, wisdom and complete confidence in God that we would do well to emulate today.
+Much is known about Basil of Caesarea (329–379) – a Greek Bishop in what is now Turkey.
+A thoughtful theologian, he was instrumental in the formation of the Nicene Creed and fought a growing heresy, Arianism, which had found converts even in those in high positions of state.
+In the face of such a threat he showed courage, wisdom and complete confidence in God – without which, the Church would not be what it is today.

 About Marvin Jones

 Dr. Marvin Jones is the Assistant Professor of Theology and Church History, at Louisiana College, in Pineville, Louisiana.
 His Ph.D in Theology is from Southwestern Baptist Theological Seminary and his Doctor of Theology in Church History is from the University of South Africa.
 His area of interest is Theology and Church History, and he has contributed to Christian scholarship through his writings.
 He has also pastored churches in North Carolina, Georgia, Texas, Nevada and Louisiana.